vrnetlab/vrnetlab/csr/README.md

 Building the docker image
 -------------------------
 Put the .qcow2 file in this directory and run `make docker-image` and you should be good to go.
-The resulting image is called `vr-csr`.
+The resulting image is called `vrnetlab\vr-csr`.
 You can tag it with something else if you want, like `my-repo.example.com/vr-csr` and then push it to your repo.
-The tag is the same as the version of the CSR image, so if you have csr1000v-universalk9.16.04.01.qcow2 your final docker image will be called vr-csr:16.04.01
+The tag is the same as the version of the CSR image, so if you have `csr1000v-universalk9.17.04.03-serial.qcow2` your final docker image will be called `vrnetlab\vr-csr:17.07.03`

 Please note that you will always need to specify version when starting your router as the "latest" tag is not added to any images since it has no meaning